semgrep/semgrep/PRIVACY.md

 1. **Transparency**: Collect and use data in a way that is clearly explained to the user and benefits them
 2. **User control**: Put users in control of their data at all times
-3. **Limited data**: Collect what is needed, pseduoanonymize where possible, and delete when no longer necessary
+3. **Limited data**: Collect what is needed, pseudoanonymize where possible, and delete when no longer necessary

 ## Automatic collection, opt-in, and opt-out